ukff/kyma-environment-broker/docs/contributor/02-70-orchestration-status.md

 - Upgrade operations scheduled by a given orchestration
 - A single operation with details, such as parameters sent to Runtime Provisioner

-## Fetch a single orchestration status
+## Fetch a Single Orchestration Status

 1. Export the orchestration ID that you obtained during the upgrade call as an environment variable: